pagilla18/pagilla18.github.io/README.md

 Last Updated: September 9, 2026

 Welcome to Robin Sound Labs.
 We are committed to protecting your privacy and digital sovereignty.
-This Privacy Policy explains how our applications—including Pure Audio Music Player,Robin Mp3 offline music player, Shopping List Tracker, Robin habit tracker and BookStreak : book tracker and TBR—handle data on your Android device.
+This Privacy Policy explains how our applications—including Pure Audio Music Player, Robin Mp3 offline music player, Shopping List Tracker, Robin Habit Tracker and BookStreak : book tracker and TBR—handle data on your Android device.

 1. Information Collection and Use Our applications function fundamentally as local, privacy-first utilities.
 Your usage habits remain entirely secure and offline.